previousnext/frontend-challenge/README.md

 - Understanding of [BEM](http://getbem.com/naming/) naming.
 - Ability to reference [kss-node](https://github.com/kss-node/kss/blob/spec/SPEC.md) specification when writing component documentation.
 - Use of common Sass functions like [breakpoint](https://github.com/at-import/breakpoint)
-- Ability to self-learn new sass modules like [typey](https://github.com/jptaranto/typey) and [chroma](https://github.com/JohnAlbin/chroma).
+- Ability to self-learn new Sass modules like [typey](https://github.com/jptaranto/typey) and [chroma](https://github.com/JohnAlbin/chroma).
 - Use of HTML5 markup
 - Use of jQuery where necessary